 If you require, an assistant will come and meet you when you arrive at Helsinki Airport.
 Alternatively, you can also go directly to the check-in desk.

 If you need assistance, report to one of the pick-up points marked with the international disabled access symbol at least two hours before flight departure.
-Pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
+At Helsinki Airport the pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
 Disabled parking spaces are also available.

 If you do not need assistance getting to the check-in desk but will require assistance during or after check-in, please ensure that you report to the check-in desk at least one hour prior to flight departure.